StacieL/doc/docs/DeployAppStore-RegisterAppleDeveloperProgramOrganization.md

 <div class = "objectives">
 <b>OBJECTIVES</b>

-* Register in the Apple Developer Enterprise Program as an Organization to publish your application to the App Store.
+* Register in the Apple Developer Enterprise Program as an Organization to publish your application to the <b>App Store</b>.
 </div>